io-sea/hestia/src/integrations/README.md

 ![Web view](./webview.png).

 * Create a directory `my_directory` and add some interesting files.
 Subdirectories are fine, but not symlinks etc.
-* Sync the directory to the object store as a dataset with `hestia_sync_tool archive my_directory`.
+* Sync the directory to the object store as a dataset with `hestia_sync_tool archive --work_dir my_directory`.
 It will make an object per file and save the path as metadata.
 Check the web-view to see the content.
 Note the object id of the dataset which is printed in the standard out (e.g. `archived dataset to object: 4e8e30e5-3b9b-8622-0b96-43819cbe80ef`).
 * Start the policy engine with `hestia_policy_engine listen .cache/hestia`  where the last arg is the location of the hestia cache (e.g. where the event feed and log files are).
 This will do an initial sync with an sqlite db and then listen to the event feed for updates.
 * Trigger a data migration between tiers with the datamover tool `hestia_datamover object 1f05f01a-7f1a-ebb3-acc2-51128f5eae32 trigger_migration=0,1`.
 Here the uuid is for some arbitary object, you can use the web-view to pick one.
 * This will have updated the event feed and in turn triggered the policy engine to start a data move between tiers.
 * Create a new directory to restore into `my_directory_restored`.
-* Restore the filesystem there with `hestia_sync_tool restore my_directory_restored 4e8e30e5-3b9b-8622-0b96-43819cbe80ef` where the last arg is the id of the object containing the dataset, which were recorded earlier when doing the archive.
+* Restore the filesystem there with `hestia_sync_tool restore --work_dir my_directory_restored --dataset_id 4e8e30e5-3b9b-8622-0b96-43819cbe80ef` where the last arg is the id of the object containing the dataset, which were recorded earlier when doing the archive.
 * Now `my_directory_restored` and `my_directory` should have the same content.

 ## Remote Mode